spring-guides/gs-rest-service/README.md

 A small suite of tests has been created called WordControllerTests.
 Your code must pass these tests.

 ## Exercise
-You must implement the /words/{word} endpoint.
-The endpoint must take a word and return a response of the form:
+You must fork this repository, implement the `/words/{word}` endpoint, and commit your code.

+The endpoint must take a word as a paramater and return a response of the form:
 ```
 {
     "word": "{word}",